 If you're arriving from the east, start with sunrise at Lake Butte, Fishing Bridge, and the wildlife-rich Hayden Valley as you cross the park counter-clockwise to Old Faithful.
-To try and see wolves or bears, call ahead and ask when/if rangers will be stationed at roadside turnouts with spotting scopes.
-Alternatively, hike any trail in the park at least 2 mi—and remember that you're entering the domain of wild and sometimes dangerous animals, so be alert and don't hike alone.
+To try to see wolves or bears, call ahead and ask when/if rangers will be stationed at roadside turnouts with spotting scopes.
+Alternatively, hike any trail in the park at least 2 miles—and remember that you're entering the domain of wild and sometimes dangerous animals, so be alert and don't hike alone.

-If you're entering through the North or Northeast entrance, begin at dawn looking for wolves and other animals in Lamar Valley, then head to Tower-Roosevelt and take a horseback ride into the surrounding forest.
+If you're entering through the North or Northeast Entrance, begin at dawn looking for wolves and other animals in Lamar Valley, then head to Tower-Roosevelt and take a horseback ride into the surrounding forest.
 After your ride, continue west to Mammoth Hot Springs, where you can hike the Lower Terrace Interpretive Trail past Liberty Cap and other strange, brightly colored limestone formations.
-If you drive 1½ mi south of the visitor center you will reach the Upper Terrace Drive, for close-ups of hot springs.
+If you drive 1½ miles south of the visitor center you will reach the Upper Terrace Drive for close-ups of hot springs.
 In the late afternoon, drive south, keeping an eye out for wildlife as you go—you're almost certain to see elk, buffalo, and possibly even a bear.
 Alternatively, from Tower-Roosevelt you can head south to go through Canyon Village to see the north or south rim of the Grand Canyon of the Yellowstone and its waterfalls, and then head west through Norris and Madison.